We Have Never Been Sophisticated: Analogies and Permutations

 But internal sophistication is harder to see.
 Recall that in the first-order case, to find an internally sophisticated theory, one manipulates the semantics of the original theory to produce a category of models without the problematic symmetries.
 That is, one describes, using the methods of ordinary mathematical physics, classes of models and morphisms between them, aiming to come up with candidates to make symmetry-related models isomorphic.
 But that is precisely what we just said reduction was for local field theories.
 Is there a difference?
 Certainly, unlike in the first-order case that Dewar considers, the difference \emph{cannot} be a difference between identifying new axioms and defining a new semantics for your old axioms, because there are no axioms to change (or preserve).
-And without that distinction, we do not see any reason to distinguish reduction from internal sophistication.
+And without that distinction, we do not see any reason to distinguish reduction from internal sophistication.\footnote{ Having made these arguments, we now substantiate the claim made in footnote \ref{fn:otherPeople}, regarding more recent attempts to articulate the difference between reduction and internal sophistication.
+We focus on \citet{March+Read}, because their stated aim (which we take to be successful) is to offer mathematically precise definitions that track the distinction in the recent literature.
+On their view, sophistication and reduction are both ``four-place relations between two theories, a map between those theories, and a set of symmetries of the former theory'' (1).
+The difference concerns whether the map between the theories takes the symmetries to identity maps on models, or to isomorphisms between models.
+The core point, from our perspective, is that both are defined as \emph{relations} between theories.
+But no such definition can perform the role that Dewar sets out for reduction or sophistication.
+The reason is that whether a theory has a symmetry is apparently an intrinsic property of the theory (or, perhaps, a relation between the theory and its representational targets in the world).
+Whether it is problematic that the theory has a symmetry is presumably also intrinsic.
+So the problem Dewar seeks to solve is an intrinsic one.
+We (charitably, we think) interpret him as offering an intrinsic solution.
+March and Read, along with other recent authors, re-interpret sophistication and reduction as relational between theories.
+But if that is what sophistication and reduction are, they have no chance at solving the problem for which they were originally deployed.
+(In section \ref{sec:auxiliary}, we will give a different reason to be skeptical of the sort of proposal March and Read advance, which is that it is pragmatic considerations, not a formal property of the symmetries of a theory [instrinsic, or relational] that should guide how we choose among formulations of theories.)}